Maicon Andrade

 Maicon de Andrade Siqueira (born 9 January 1993) is a taekwondo competitor from Brazil.
 He won bronze medals at the 2016 Summer Olympics, at the 2019 World Taekwondo Championships and at the 2019 Pan American Games, being the first Brazilian man to get an Olympic medal in that sport - and second overall after Natália Falavigna.

+Maicon is currently serving a two-year ban set to expire in January 2028 for an anti-doping rule violation relating to missed tests.

 Career

 After starting the sport in a social project in Ribeirão das Neves and combining taekwondo with work as a bricklayer's assistant and waiter to help around the house, Maicon only began to dedicate himself exclusively to fighting in 2013, when he moved to São Caetano do Sul.

 At the 2015 Summer Universiade, Maicon obtained a bronze medal in the +87 kg category.

-Due to a dispute between the Brazilian Taekwondo Confederation (CBTKD) and the Two Brother Team, she ended up left out of the team that would go to the 2015 Pan American Games in Toronto, Canada.
+Due to a dispute between the Brazilian Taekwondo Confederation (CBTKD) and the Two Brother Team, he ended up left out of the team that would go to the 2015 Pan American Games in Toronto, Canada.

-At the 2016 Rio Olympics, he won his first fight against the American Stephen Lambdin, in the quarterfinals he lost to the Nigerien athlete, Abdoul Razak Issoufou.
+At the 2016 Rio Olympics, he won his first fight against the American Stephen Lambdin; in the quarterfinals he lost to the Nigerien athlete, Abdoul Razak Issoufou.
 When the Nigerien qualified for the final, Andrade was able to compete in the repechage.
 After beating Frenchman M'Bar N'Diaye, he went on to compete for bronze against Mahama Cho, from the United Kingdom, and won by one point after blows at the end.
 Maicon ended up winning the bronze medal, being the first Brazilian male taekwondist to win an Olympic medal, and Brazil's second achievement in the sport after Natália Falavigna took bronze in Beijing 2008.

 At the 2017 World Taekwondo Championships, Maicon almost won a medal, reaching the quarterfinals but being eliminated by Abdoul Razak Issoufou.

 At the 2017 Summer Universiade, Maicon reached the final, but was unable to compete due to a muscle contracture in his lower back, taking silver.

 At the 2018 South American Games he won a gold medal in the +80 kg modality.

 At the 2018 Pan American Taekwondo Championships held in Spokane, USA, Maicon won a bronze medal.

 At the 2019 World Taekwondo Championships, Maicon achieved the best result of his career at the world championships by obtaining the bronze medal.